 Speeding up childbirth with the help of drugs is scary for most parents, but inducing labor with Pitocin is a common way many doctors safely move the process of labor along.
 Pitocin is a synthetic form of oxytocin, a hormone known for its role in bonding, cuddling, and sex that plays a significant role in childbirth and lactation as well.
 Moms and dads can calm their concerns prior to the big day by learning more about what Pitocin is and what the side-effects and risks are.

-Doctors use Pitocin to induce labor or to jump-start a stalled labor.
-“The best-case scenario is natural labor, but that’s not always reality,” says Dr. Daniel Roshan, a board-certified high-risk maternal-fetal medicine OBGYN and the founder of Rosh Maternal & Fetal Medicine.
-“The last time I checked, the statistic was 40- to 50-percent of women deliver with the help of Pitocin.”
+“The best-case scenario is natural labor, but that’s not always a reality,” Dr. Daniel Roshan, a board-certified high-risk maternal-fetal medicine OBGYN and the founder of Rosh Maternal & Fetal Medicine, told Fatherly.
+About half of the time natural labor doesn’t stay its course, and when it doesn’t doctors rely on Pitocin to jump-start a stalled labor.
+“The last time I checked, the statistic was 40 to 50 percent of women deliver with the help of Pitocin.”

 Pitocin is administered through an IV, and Dr. Roshan says it was such a game-changer when first discovered that doctors called it Vitamin P. “Prior to Pitocin, doctors would ask patients to stimulate their nipples to try and generate oxytocin to get the contractions going,” he says.
 “Other than that, there was nothing that could be done.”